In One Basket: What COVID-19 has revealed about our increasing dependency

 Dependence begets subservience and venality, suffocates the germ of virtue, and prepares fit tools for the designs of ambition.Thomas Jefferson, Note on Virginia

 The primary reason for this increase in productive powers was the greater capacity the division of labor gave workers to perfect their craft.
-Smith sought to demonstrate this principle by referencing the construction of pins.
-Were one man to set about constructing pins, he would need to learn to complete eighteen distinct tasks (such as drawing out, cutting, pointing, and grinding the wire), and, after learning them, perfect them.
-Yet, were the labor divided between multiple men, he would only be expected to learn two or three.
+Smith demonstrated this principle by reference to the construction of pins.
+Were one man to set about constructing pins, Smith reasoned, he would need to learn to complete eighteen distinct tasks (such as drawing out, cutting, pointing, and grinding the wire), and, after learning them, perfect them.
+Were the labor divided between multiple men, each would only be expected to learn two or three such tasks.
 A man could much more easily perfect two to three tasks than eighteen.

 The term “division” here can be misleading, for it implies broadening and diversification, when in reality the division of labor causes narrowing and mundanity.
-It can diversify for workers only in the same way cutting a babe in two can for two mothers.
-For the members of the community which divides its labor, the result is a loss of diversity, not a gain.
+It can diversify labor for the worker only in the same way cutting a babe in two can diversify children for the mother.
+For the worker in a specialized position, the result is a loss of diversity, not a gain.
 As Adam Smith envisioned it, “the farmer is… nothing but a farmer, the manufacturer, nothing but a manufacturer” (9).
-This loss of diversity can reach comical extremes, though I suppose the poor fellow given the title “nut-and-bolt assembler” cannot think it as funny as we do.

 Smith carried his argument for specialization further than the individual, though.
 “Every civilized society” engages in commerce between two classes of communities: “inhabitants of the town and those of the country.”
 The people of the country supply “the town with the means of subsistence, and the materials of manufacture,” and the people of the town repay the people of the country “by sending back a part of the manufactured produce to the inhabitants of the country” (376).
 The division of labor did not just mean that farmers would never manufacture nor manufacturers farm, it meant that manufacturers would never (except by occasion) interact with farmers nor farmers see manufacturers.
 It meant a division of communities.
 This division between town and country, Smith wrote (with either incredible credulity or overstatement), was, “as in all other cases, advantageous to all the different persons employed.”
 The countless Europeans before him who had died of starvation blockaded in a city by war or the Plague may have not been so cheery on the subject.